gofynd/fdk-client-java/documentation/partner/THEME.md

-Use this api to get latest version of specified theme
+Retrieve the most recent version of a theme using its slug.

 *Returned Response:*